 Whether it’s a college student returning home to drive the family car over the summer, or a teenager eager to learn to drive before school starts again in September, these are busy- and anxious- months for parents of young drivers.

-- Stay Sober: Car accidents are the leading cause of death for 15 to 25 year olds, and 55% of those crashes involve alcohol.
+Stay Sober: Car accidents are the leading cause of death for 15 to 25 years of age, and 55% of those crashes involve alcohol.
 Statistics show young drivers are more likely to be involved in fatal crashes on weekends, at night and during summer months.
 Make sure young drivers understand the dangers of drinking and driving, and always plan a safe way home if alcohol is involved.

 The best way to teach your young driver the rules of the road is to set a good example.
 Talk to your local

 local BrokerLink branch to make sure your policy is up to date and your child has coverage before they take the wheel.